 Here, Machine Learning provides an extended possibility to classify network activity based on traffic patterns including bandwidth, devices, ports, and protocols.
 By comparing the trained (machine learned) patterns of “healthy” traffic with the actual network communication, the detection of newly evolved threat types can be achieved.
 This is something a static rule-based system is not capable of doing.

-In near future, cost balanced automotive MCU-systems must be able to cover a wide range of algorithms, especially Machine Learning (ML) and embedded Artificial Intelligence (AI), control theory, signal processing and physical modelling.
+In the near future, cost-balanced automotive MCU systems must be able to cover a wide range of algorithms, especially Machine Learning (ML) and embedded Artificial Intelligence (AI), control theory, signal processing, and physical modeling.

 Renesas will enrich the next-generation microcontrollers with the flexible HW-accelerator concept “DR1000C” which is optimized for automotive use cases and can boost the conventional MCU real-time performance by decimal factors while keeping the respective cost and power dissipation footprints at an affordable level.